harryhow/Guided-Search-Prototype/README.md

 1. Visualization:
 To visualize different types of 'V Neck' clothes, For example: deep v neck, vintage v neck, etc.
 From my personal experience, I can't really tell what's difference among those different v neck.
-I'm always wondering, what's the name for styles? how does deep, vintage looks like?
+I'm always wondering, what's the name for styles? how does deep, vintage look like?

 2. Intelligence:
 After user is selecting one specific style, user can then drag one of the v neck style picture with matching rainbow colors showing on the screen.
 (In this prototype, I only demo the color matching concept, the color matching outline should be associated where the rainbow color user is dragging on)